Central African Republic

 In the Central African Republic, only 700,000 people of its 4.9 million people have access to electricity and about 60 percent of the country’s population live in rural areas.
 Electricity access to the national power grid is limited and unpredictable.
 This lack of electricity access has made the country vulnerable during the COVID19 pandemic.
 A 2016 World Health Organization study found that half of the health facilities outside the capital, Bangui, don’t function and more than 75 percent of health facilities are unable to offer basic services.

-The tasks will include:
+The tasks included:

-• An evaluation of CAR’s current policy and regulatory framework for the electricity sector and provide recommendations for improvements to create favorable environments to develop mini-grids in the country.
+• An evaluation of CAR’s current policy and regulatory framework for the electricity sector and recommendations for improvements to create favorable environments to develop mini-grids in the country.

 Partners